Skip to Content

 Show Less

-8: LevelMatePRO Bluetooth Leveling System
+LevelMatePRO Bluetooth Leveling System

-Since we first started using the LevelMatePRO back in 2016, we’ve produced three videos describing how to install and use them in motorhomes with and without jack systems, as well as in travel trailers (of course the LevelMatePRO works great in 5th wheels, too).
+Since we first started using the LevelMatePRO back in 2016, we’ve produced three videos describing how to install and use them in motorhomes with and without jack systems, as well as in travel trailers (of course, the LevelMatePRO works great in 5th wheels, too).
+You can see how to set it up and use it here, watch us level a Class C without a jack system here, and see how it works with travel trailers and 5th wheels here.

-In short, every RVer knows how important a level rig is to keeping occupants comfortable while sleeping, preventing water from pooling to one side in the shower, and even making sure that your RV refrigerator works properly to keep food safely cold.
+In short, every RVer knows how vital a level rig is to keeping occupants comfortable while sleeping, preventing water from pooling to one side in the shower, and even making sure that your RV refrigerator works properly to keep food safely cold.

 The LevelMatePRO is a wireless leveling system that’s accurate to 0.1 degrees, showing how much height is needed to level your rig, and it tells you where that height is needed.
 The system connects to your smartphone or tablet wirelessly via Bluetooth, and the app gives you the leveling information you need to quickly and easily level your rig… whether you’ve got a drivable motorhome or a towable.